Sarah-JJ/Series/README.md

 #### Installation

-Install the dependencies run the project.
+Install the dependencies to run the project.
 ```sh
 $ npm install
 ```